ImaanBontle/SDV-IW-climate-control/README.md

 <details><summary><i>Copying models</i></summary>
 <p>

-Using [Generic Mod Config Menu][gmcm-link], it is possible to copy the values from *model A* directly into *model B*, by
+Using [Generic Mod Config Menu][gmcm-link], you can copy values from *model A* directly to *model B*:

-1. Switching from *model A* to *model B*,
+1. Switch to *model A* from *model B*.
-2. Opening the values page,
+2. Open the values page.
-3. Then clicking "Save", followed by "Save & Close".
+3. Click "Save," then "Save & Close."

-This can also be a handy way of creating a base for a *custom climate* by using a pre-existing template as your starting point.
+This method can be useful for establishing a base for a *custom climate* using an existing template.

 </p>
 </details>